duckdb/duckdb-web/docs/extensions/vss.md

 ## Limitations

-- Only vectors consisting of `FLOAT`s are supported at the moment.
+- Only vectors consisting of `FLOAT`s (32-bit, single precision) are supported at the moment.
 - The index itself is not buffer managed and must be able to fit into RAM memory.

-With that said, the index will be persisted into the database if you run DuckDB with a disk-backed database file.
-But there is no incremental updates, so every time DuckDB performs a checkpoint the entire index will be serialized to disk and overwrite its previous blocks.
-Similarly, the index will be deserialized back into main memory in its entirety after a restart of the database, although this will be deferred until you first access the table associated with the index.
-Depending on how large the index is, the deserialization process may take some time, but it should be faster than simply dropping and re-creating the index.
+- The size of the index in memory does not count towards DuckDB's `memory_limit` configuration parameter.
+- `HNSW` indexes can only be created on tables in in-memory databases, unless the `SET hnsw_enable_experimental_persistence = <bool>` configuration option is set to `true`, see [Persistence](#Persistence) for more information.